Grimes announces she's pregnant with her first child

 However, responding to one fan – who praised Grimes for not censoring her nipples – Boucher confirmed that she is in fact “knocked up”.

-“…This photo is so much less feral without the nipples,” she said.
+“The photo is so much less feral without the nipples,” she said.
 “Plus being knocked up is a very feral & war-like state of being.
 Might as well be what it is.”

+Grimes later re-posted a censored version of the photograph, as the previous post appeared to have been removed by Instagram.
+“Almost got away w it,” she wrote in the caption.

 Grimes is currently in a relationship with billionaire Tesla CEO Elon Musk, who she began dating back in 2018.